 The L'Anguille River watershed has been a priority of the Arkansas NPS Pollution Management Plan since the development of a TMDL in 2001.
 ANRC is again designating the L'Anguille River watershed as a priority watershed for the 2018-2023 NPS Pollution Management Plan.
-Pollutants of concern within this Hydrologic Unit Area include:

 - Siltation/turbidity

 - Nutrients

-- Low dissolved oxygen
+- · Low dissolved oxygen

-- Total dissolved solids
+- · Total dissolved solids

 - Chlorides

 - Sulfates